srajangarg/srajangarg.github.io/_posts/2016-7-3-Generators-Poly-Conversions.md

 - Templatized `pow_upoly` so that it can be used by any general polynomial class.
 Also removed some redundant code in the `ExpandVisitor` related to said function.
 Can be seen in [#1010](https://github.com/symengine/symengine/pull/1010)

 - I was just testing out how the parser is working out with the basic to polynomial conversions.
-It is working very seamlessly, constructing polynomials has never been easier :smile:.
+It is working very seamlessly, constructing polynomials has never been easier!
 It's as simple as

 ```c++
 s = "2*(x+1)**10 + 3*(x+2)**5";